-DROP-ADD AND WITHDRAWAL FORMS.
-Hard copies of Drop-Add/Schedule Change forms and Withdrawal forms are not kept in the permanent file.
+WITHDRAWAL FORMS.
+Hard copies of Withdrawal forms are not kept in the permanent file.
 They are kept in a separate file in the Office of Admissions and Records.
 Current forms are kept in the Office of Admissions and Records.
 Forms older than five years are destroyed.